ubuntu/community-fosdem-2022-content/_index.md

   <p style="margin-bottom:0;">
-    But because Ubuntu is Linux, and the community has such a wonderful vision, creativity, and techinical ingenuity, there are also derivatives like (but not just):&nbsp;
+    But because Ubuntu is Linux, and the community has such a wonderful vision, creativity, and technical ingenuity, there are also derivatives like (but not just):&nbsp;
     <ul>
       <li>Elementary OS</li>
       <li>Regotlith</li>